Brisk acceleration; excellent road feel; quick top operation; upscale cabin; surprising luggage space; extensive dealer network

 Modest standard equipment; overwhelming number of pricey options; no retractable hardtop option; weak standard audio system

 Thanks to their timeless styling, solid build quality and favorable driving dynamics, prior-generation Boxsters have enjoyed good resale value and may prove to be collectible over time.
-For 2016, the Boxster Sypder offers a more distinctive appearance and pristine performance -- but at a price.
-We think most enthusiasts will be quite happy with either the base or S trims.
-If that's you, we bet you'll consider the 2016 Porsche Boxster a solid investment that you can enjoy every day, especially if it's a sunny one.
+For 2015, the Boxster is more distinct in appearance, more solid and even more fun to drive, with newfound refinement and impressive fuel economy to boot.
+The 2015 Porsche Boxster may be considered a good investment that can be enjoyed on every day, especially sunny ones.
 Find a Porsche Boxster for sale

-Porsche offers the 2016 Boxster in five trims: Base, Black Edition, S, GTS and Spyder.
-All models come nicely equipped and (in typical Porsche style) offer a dizzying array of options, colors and packages.
+Porsche offers the 2015 Boxster in three trims: Base, S and GTS.
+All models come nicely equipped, and in typical Porsche style, offer a dizzying array of options, colors and packages.

-The Boxster ($53,150) includes a 6-speed manual transmission, a power retractable top with a glass rear window, automatic climate control, rain-sensing wipers, Bluetooth hands-free cellphone connectivity, a 4-speaker 50-watt AM/FM/CD/AUX stereo with a 7-inch color display, manual seats with power recline, 18-in alloy wheels, power windows, power locks, heated side mirrors, cruise control, a tilt-telescopic steering wheel and partial leather interior trim.
+The Boxster ($52,395) includes a 6-speed manual transmission, a power retractable top with a glass rear window, automatic climate control, rain-sensing wipers, Bluetooth hands-free cellphone connectivity, a 4-speaker 50-watt AM/FM/CD/AUX stereo with a 7-in color display, manual seats with power recline, 18-in alloy wheels, power windows, power locks, heated side mirrors, cruise control, a tilt/telescoping steering wheel and partial leather interior trim.

-The Boxster GTS ($75,650) brings greater horsepower and torque, plus 20-in Carrera S wheels, unique exterior body work and lower trim, Porsche sport seats, the Sport Chrono package, the Porsche Dynamic Light System and Porsche Active Suspension Management.
+The Boxster GTS ($74,495) brings more horsepower and torque plus 20-in Carrera S wheels, unique exterior body work and lower trim, Porsche Sport Seats, the Sport Chrono package, Porsche Dynamic Light System and PASM.

-The options list for the Boxster is nearly as long as "War and Peace."
+The options list for both cars is nearly as long as "War and Peace."
 One of the more desirable options is Porsche's quick-shifting 7-speed PDK dual-clutch transmission with shift paddles, which will run you $3,200.
 Another $7,400 buys high-performance ceramic brakes.
-Adaptive suspension, torque vectoring and a Sport Chrono package for the racetrack are also available -- though if you add them together with the PDK and ceramic brakes, be sure to budget an additional $16,000 for all these driver technologies, not including any wheel or tire upgrades.
+Adaptive suspension, torque vectoring and a Sport Chrono package for the racetrack are also available, though if you add them together with the PDK and ceramic brakes, be sure to budget an additional $16,000 for all these driver technologies, not including any wheel or tire upgrades.

-More options include the Bose audio upgrade, a carbon fiber package, adaptive speed control, a carbon-and-leather steering wheel and adaptive sport bucket seats.
+More options include the Burmester audio upgrade, a Carbon Fiber package, adaptive speed control, a carbon and leather steering wheel and Adaptive Sports Bucket seats.
 Along the way, you can also choose from numerous paint, interior trim and wheel choices.
-Check off every possible option, and the Porsche Boxster's price can easily exceed $140,000.
+Check off every possible option, and the Porsche Boxster's price can easily exceed $100,000.

 |Basic||4 Years/50,000 Miles|